Trans-Java Toll Road: Kertosono–Mojokerto Toll Road

 The concession is held by PT Marga Harjaya Infrastructure (MHI), whose majority owner (95%) is Astratel Nusantara (a subsidiary of Astra International).
-Maria Harjaya Infrastructure is funding the entire project without bank loans.
-The toll road was free for a month of trial operation, and on November 20, 2014, Section 1 was opened formally with a toll rate of Rp 10,000 for small vehicles.
+Marga Harjaya Infrastructure is funding the entire project without bank loans.
+The toll road was free for a month of trial operation, and on 20 November 2014, Section 1 was opened formally with a toll rate of Rp 10,000 for small vehicles.
 From the opening until the end of December 2014, only about 800 vehicles per day used Section 1, rather than the 11,000 vehicles per day that was predicted.
 MHI officials suggested that the toll road has not been used because it is too short and that the numbers will increase when the other sections open.
-Section 3 has been opened in December 2016, on September 10, 2017, Section 2 is formally opened.
+Section 3 has been opened in December 2016, on 10 September 2017, Section 2 is formally opened.
 Section 4, which is only 0.9 km will be opened together with Ngawi-Kertosono Toll Road.

 Mojokerto–Surabaya Toll Road

 The length of the Mojokerto-Surabaya Toll Road is 36.27 km, and is also known as Sumo (Surabaya–Mojokerto) Toll Road.
+It is operated and maintained by PT Jasamarga Surabaya Mojokerto.
 It connects with the Surabaya–Gempol Toll Road and the Waru-Juanda Toll Road.
 All sections of the toll road is already operated: